peroks/model/README.md

         ];
     }

-### Instantiate a model
+### Create a model instance

 There are several ways to create a model instance.
 The model constructor takes an assoc array, an object (including a model instance) or a json string.
-All the options below create the same geo model instance.
+All the options below produce the same result.

     $data = [ latitude => 70.6646625, longitude => 23.6807195 ];
     $json = '{"latitude": 70.6646625, "longitude": 23.6807195}';